StarrPhysics/Arduino-Oscilloscope/README.md

 [![Example Video](https://i3.ytimg.com/vi/_zJXhK_8eHc/maxresdefault.jpg)](https://youtu.be/_zJXhK_8eHc)

 # Contributing
-Admiditly, the program isn't perfect, and my lack of experience in writting low level code might be a limiting factor; but I'm eager to optamize the project over time so that I can compliment my study of circuits, hardware, and general computer science.
-Consequentiually, if you have any questions or reccomendations, please raise an issue and let me know if you have any thoughts.
+Admittedly, the program isn't perfect, and my lack of experience in writing low level code might be a limiting factor; but I'm eager to optimize the project over time so that I can complement my study of circuits, hardware, and general computer science.
+Consequently, if you have any questions or recommendations, please raise an issue and let me know if you have any thoughts.